 Summary: If you’ve deleted some data such as Excel files, Word files, photos, or other files by using Shift+Delete keys or emptied the Recycle Bin folder, this means that the files are permanently deleted from your Windows system.
-But now you want to recover permanently deleted files in Windows 10/8/7 from your system?
+But now you want to recover permanently deleted files in Windows 10 and other versions like 8 and 7 from your system?

 In this post, we’ve mentioned the possible methods to recover such deleted files.
 You can try using Windows built-in Previous Versions to restore permanently deleted files in Windows 10/8/7.
 However, the best way to recover such deleted files is by using a specialized data recovery tool.